 |People in Who’s Who Legal||2|

 In 2013, Cremades’s contribution was recognised at a conference in Lima, Peru, where he and French arbitrator Yves Derains were presented with a liber amicorum with 96 contributing authors.
-In the same year, the King of Spain also presented Cremades with the Grand Cross of the Order of San Raimundo de Peñafort – in recognition of his services to the administration of justice and the study of law.
+In the same year, the King of Spain also presented Cremades with the Grand Cross of the Order of St. Raymond of Peñafort, in recognition of his services to the administration of justice and the study of law.
 He has also received a medallion from the Arab Association for International Arbitration recognising him as an “ideal arbitrator in Euro-Arab arbitration”.

 The firm that bears his name, founded in 1969, is home to around 10 lawyers devoted to international arbitration, many of whom also undertake client work.
 It has a reputation for being Spain’s unofficial university of arbitration: a GAR special report on Spain discovered that at least half of the leading Spanish names in the market had earned their stripes at B Cremades & Asociados.

-While many of those colleagues have moved on to pastures new, partner David Cairns is now also a well-known figure in his own right.
+While many of those colleagues have moved on to pastures new, partner David Cairns is now also a well-known figure in his own right and also sits as an ICSID arbitrator.
 Educated in New Zealand, Cairns has worked in Madrid since 1999.
-In 2006, the researchers of the GAR “45 under 45” – a list of the leading younger practitioners in the field – picked Cairns for their list of the cream of the younger crop.
+He has featured in GAR’s “45 under 45” – a list of the leading younger practitioners in the field.

 The firm reports two successes for Gas Natural in pricing arbitrations against another Spanish energy company.
 Several billion dollars were at stake in each case.